 And the second reason is that horses with arthritis have a tendency to put on more weight than normal.
-This is because arthritis - being a painful and uncomfortable condition - makes your horse reluctant to move and exercise.
+This is because arthritis - is a painful and uncomfortable condition - makes your horse reluctant to move and exercise.
 As a result, they end up not getting the proper amount of exercise, leading to weight gain - a compound effect.

 Once your horse develops arthritis, it is a condition they will have for the rest of their lives.
 So, it's important that after your horse is diagnosed with arthritis, that you take an active role in keeping the condition under control.
 As mentioned, one of the best ways to do this is through a strict diet and weight management.
 Keeping your horse at a healthy weight level will prevent the spread of their arthritis and make the rest of their life with the condition exponentially more bearable.